zaphrin/odin-recipes/README.md

 # odin-recipes

-Purpose: building a basic recipe website
+Basic recipe website build

+Includes 3 recipe pages, each with ingredients, step-by-step instructions, and a picture.